kstenerud/iOS-Universal-Framework/README.md

 constraints (or just install both).

-The biggest difference is that Xcode can't build real frameworks unless you install the static framework xcspec file.
-This does NOT require modifications to Xcode itself, but rather the xcspec file gets installed off your home dir like the templates do.
-Anyone building that project must also have the xcspec file installed.
+The biggest difference is that Xcode can't build real frameworks unless you install the static framework xcspec file inside the Xcode app, which might be a dealbreaker for some (this applies to the *PROJECT*, not the framework itself).

-**Note:** As of Mk 7, iOS Universal Framework no longer modifies Xcode when installing real framework support.

 ### Short decision chart for the impatient ###

-* I don't want to install the xcspec file: **Fake framework**
+* I don't want to modify Xcode: **Fake framework**

 * I'm just distributing the final framework binary (not the project):
   **Either kind will work**

-* I'm distributing my framework **project** to other developers who may not want to install the xcspec file: **Fake framework**
+* I'm distributing my framework **project** to other developers who may not want to modify Xcode: **Fake framework**

-* I'm distributing my framework **project** to other developers who will also be installing the xcspec file: **Real framework**
+* I'm distributing my framework **project** to other developers who will also be modifying Xcode: **Real framework**

 * I need to set up the framework project as a dependency of another project (in a workspace or as a child project): **Real framework**